feroldi/cci/lib/README.md

 # CCompiler Compiling Infrastructure

-This document is an attempt to describe the process sunfyre goes through when executed, from source file tokenization to code optimization and generation.
+This document is an attempt to describe the process cci goes through when executed, from source file tokenization to code optimization and generation.